Learning How To Safely Cross a River

 Itinerary for this camp includes, but is not limited to and may change as necessary, the following:

-Sunday: Travel into the Yakima Canyon near Ellensburg, WA where we will get oriented and start our expedition; your group will find its first waypoint this evening and set up an efficient camp.
+Sunday: Travel into the Yakima Canyon near Ellensburg, WA where we will get oriented for our expedition; your group will find its first waypoint this evening and set up an efficient camp.

 Monday: Pack camp and prepare for the day’s hike; navigate out of the canyon and travel cross-country to a waypoint on a high ridge.
 Your group will have the option of following that ridge toward the mountains, using stars to guide you at night, and/or complete your journey the next morning at a location that is one of the best known birding sites in Washington State.